ICU Topics > Common Medications

 Antiarrhythmics

-Basic Purpose: Convert irregular heart rhythm to normal sinus rhythm; also used to prevent relapse into arrhythmia
+Purpose: Convert irregular heart rhythm to normal sinus rhythm; prevent relapse into arrhythmia

 Common Examples: Amiodarone (Cordarone), Adenosine (Adenocard)